-“While there is no sure-fire way to prevent cancer, many scientific studies show specific lifestyle factors that can reduce a person’s risk of developing it,” says Patricia Sammarelli, MD, physician at CHI St. Joseph Health Primary Care West Villa Maria.
+“While there is no sure-fire way to prevent cancer, many scientific studies show specific lifestyle factors that can reduce a person’s risk of developing it,” says Patricia Sammarelli, MD, physician at St. Joseph Health Primary Care West Villa Maria.
 Among these, nutrition has proved to be a good indicator of who will or won’t develop cancer later in life.

 Another Reason to Finish Your Greens

 According to a review of clinical studies conducted for the World Cancer Research Fund and the American Institute for Cancer Research, a diet rich in fruits and vegetables seems to lower a person’s risk of lung cancer and could prevent cancers of the mouth, throat, larynx, esophagus, stomach, pancreas, and prostate.
 Multiple studies show lower rates of cancers in people who are at a healthy weight and exercise regularly.
 While specific foods could provide cancer-neutralizing properties, a diet that includes plenty of fruits and vegetables in general has a strong correlation to lower incidences of cancer.

 6 Foods to Fend Off Cancer

 To get all the benefits you can from your nutrition, try implementing the following foods that seem to result in lower rates of cancer.